Date of Current Revision: March 2017

 6.8.1 If the president approves the recommendation for removal of emeritus status, a letter will be sent to the faculty member by the vice president indicating the removal of emeritus status, pending approval by the Board of Visitors.

-6.8.2 A copy of the notification letter by the vice president will be sent to the Office of Human Resources to remove affiliate and emeritus status.
+6.8.2 A copy of the notification letter by the vice president will be sent to the original nominating department, at which time that department will complete an Affiliate Service Request form to terminate the faculty member’s emeriti services.

-For instructional faculty, the academic unit head or director is responsible for nominating a retired faculty member in the academic unit for emeritus status, and for recommending removal of such status in appropriate instances.
+For instructional faculty, the academic unit head is responsible for nominating a retired faculty member in the academic unit for emeritus status and for recommending removal of such status in appropriate instances.

 The appropriate vice president is responsible for making a recommendation on the nomination for emeritus status to the president and for recommending removal of such status in appropriate instances.
 Once approved by the president, the vice president is responsible for notifying the faculty member of the award of emeritus status, and for notification of removal of such status.